MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-information-protection.md

 ## Enforce read-only mode for external users in real time

-Prevent company data from being exfiltrated by external users, by blocking print and copy/paste activities in real-time, utilizing Cloud App Security's [session controls](proxy-intro-aad.md).
+Prevent company data from being exfiltrated by external users, by blocking print and copy/paste activities in real-time, utilizing the Defender for Cloud Apps [session controls](proxy-intro-aad.md).

 ### Prerequisites